chembl/chembl_webresource_client/README.rst

 #.
 Get all natural products:

-   The `molecule` resource has a `natual_product` flag but it's only set for approved drugs.
+   The `molecule` resource has a `natural_product` flag but it's only set for approved drugs.
    So if you want an sdf file with approved drugs being natural products you can simply use this URL:

    https://www.ebi.ac.uk/chembl/api/data/molecule.sdf?natural_product=1